Don’t worry, we’ve all hit the gutter (thankfully, not in a literal sense). Spare some time to go bowling in Hong Kong.

 2. South China Athletic Association (SCAA)

-How did I not know that Causeway Bay has a bowling alley, you may ask?
-This one’s a wee bit further from Lee Garden, but it’s right in the South China Athletic Association facility.
+Did you know you can go bowling in Causeway Bay?
+Though a little further away from Lee Garden, this Bowling Centre is right within the South China Athletic Association facility.
 You’ll need to pay per game or sign up for a membership, which you can debate on depending on how much you’re planning to bowl.
-Tip: visit SCAA for bowling earlier on a weekday, as the prices go up after 6pm, and to a higher flat fee on weekends and public holidays.
+Our tip: Visit SCAA for bowling earlier on a weekday, as the prices go up after 6pm, and to a higher flat fee on weekends and public holidays.

 3. Belair Bowling Centre

-It almost feels like bowling alleys inside shopping malls are a vanishing trend, but here to give us old-school vibes is Belair Bowling Centre, located in – you guessed it – Belair Garden Shopping Arcade (perhaps you only guessed it if you live in/near Sha Tin).
-This under-the-radar bowling alley has 22 lanes in total and offers a discount for students – just be sure to bring along your student card.
+Having bowling alleys inside shopping malls seems to be a vanishing trend, but here to give us old-school vibes is Belair Bowling Centre, located in – you guessed it – Belair Garden Shopping Arcade.
+This under-the-radar bowling alley has 22 lanes and offers a discount for students.
+Just be sure to bring along your student card.

 Belair Bowling Centre, Shop 4, 2/F, Belair Gardens Shopping Arcade 1, 52 Tai Chung Kiu Road, Sha Tin, Hong Kong, p.
 2649 9022